DragoniCoding/Project_ArtBox/proposal.md

 ## Needs to Have

 - canvas capabilities
-    - you start by selecting the canvas size, then can alter it.
+    - you start by selecting the canvas size canvas is rigid and cannot be changed
-    - if you reduce the canvas to not include a drawing, drawing will be deleted and will not appear if extended again
 - draw
     - draw on the canvas
 - erase
-    - deletes the drawings that exist in the space of the curser
+    - Draws over what's there in the current background cover
-- the ability to save (simple screenshot of canvas) function in pf that saves the canvas, *saveCanvas()*
+- the ability to save (simple screenshot of canvas) when you right click on the canvas, there is a option to save it
 - different art tools
     - different things drawn depending on which radio option is selected